IgorIsailovic/team-management-backend/README.md

 docker-compose start
 ```

-With that PostgreSQL db is started localy.
+With that PostgreSQL DB is started locally.
 DB admin username and password as well as other parameters are contained in the compose.yml file.

 - aplication.properties

-Make sure that that the database connection part of this file looks like this:
+Make sure that the database connection part of this file looks like this:

 ```yml
 spring.jpa.hibernate.ddl-auto=create